 University of Pennsylvania Student Veteran Association (UPSVA)

-University of Pennsylvania Student Veteran Association (UPSVA) is the student organization for current and former military members affiliated with University of Pennsylvania.
+University of Pennsylvania Student Veteran Association (UPSVA) is the student organization for current and former military members affiliated with the University of Pennsylvania.

 UPSVA LinkedIn group